IIIF/api/source/api/presentation/2.0/index.md

 #### 5.3.5.
 Linked Data Context and Extensions

-The top level resource in the response _MUST_ have the `@context` property, and it _SHOULD_ appear as the very first key/value pair.
+The top level resource in the response _MUST_ have the `@context` property, and it _SHOULD_ appear as the very first key/value pair of the JSON representation.
 This tells Linked Data processors how to interpret the information.
 The IIIF Presentation API context, below, _MUST_ occur exactly once per response, and be omitted from any embedded resources.
 For example, when embedding a sequence within a manifest, the sequence _MUST NOT_ have the `@context` field.

 {% highlight json %}
 {"@context": "http://iiif.io/api/presentation/{{ page.major }}/context.json"}
 {% endhighlight %}

 Any additional fields beyond those defined in this specification _SHOULD_ be mapped to RDF predicates using further context documents.
-In this case, the enclosing object _MUST_ have its own `@context` property, and it _SHOULD_ be the first key/value pair.
+In this case, the enclosing object _MUST_ have its own `@context` property, and it _SHOULD_ be the first key/value pair of that object.
 This is _REQUIRED_ for `service` links that embed any information beyond a `profile`.
 These contexts _SHOULD NOT_ redefine `profile`.

 Clients _SHOULD_ be aware that some implementations will add an `@graph` property at the top level, which contains the object.
 This is a side effect of JSON-LD serialization, and servers _SHOULD_ remove it before sending to the client.
 The client can use the [JSON-LD compaction algorithm][json-ld-compact] to remove it, if present.
 Using compaction and the JSON-LD Framing algorithm with the [supplied frames][annex-frames] will generate the correct structure.